Michelle Visser

 • Privacy & Cybersecurity

 • Acuant.
-Representing Acuant in defending a privacy class action alleging that Acuant violated the Illinois Biometric Information Privacy Act in connection with Acuant’s development and licensing of identity verification technologies.
+Representing Acuant in obtaining full dismissal of a privacy class action pending in the Northern District of Illinois alleging that Acuant violated the Illinois Biometric Information Privacy Act (BIPA) in connection with Acuant’s development and licensing of identity verification technologies.

 • Nordstrom.
 Represented Nordstrom in successfully compelling individual arbitration after a former employee filed a putative class action relating to a data mishandling incident announced in 2018.